 Inside Glaciers in Iceland: Know Before You Go

 - Tours with Inside the Glacier are available from Reykjavik as a day trip or as 2-hour expedition from Husafell or Klaki base camp, depending on the season.
-Other options will special add-ons are also available.

 - Quite obviously, visitors will need warm clothing to visit the glacier.
 Temperatures inside the glacier’s tunnels border 0°C/32°F and that’s not saying anything about the occasionally brutal, bone-chilling winds atop the glacier itself.
 Warm, waterproof boots with thick wool socks —you will be walking on snow for the better part of two hours— as well as a windproof and insulated jacket are pretty much compulsory, as are gloves and hats.
 Thermal underwear might be a good idea, too, if you get cold easily.
 No need to worry about the slippery ground, though, as slip on crampons will be provided at the entrance of the tunnels.